Return on Investment

 - Since its inception, Biodesign has attracted more than $400 million in extramural funding from competitive grant awards as well as support from philanthropic and industry sources.

-- In FY2013, Biodesign researchers received $58 million in external funding for research activities.
+- In FY2014, Biodesign researchers received $62 million in external funding for research activities.
 Recently, the institute won Arizona’s Excellence in Economic Development award for its innovative contributions to the state’s economic growth.

-- Working with ASU’s IP and technology transfer arm, Arizona Technology Enterprises (AzTE), Biodesign Institute scientists have disclosed more than 500 inventions since inception, resulting in more than 200 U.S. and international patent filings, 36 patents issued, and a dozen start-up ventures.
+- Working with ASU’s IP and technology transfer arm, Arizona Technology Enterprises (AzTE), Biodesign Institute scientists have disclosed more than 500 inventions since inception, resulting in more than 200 U.S. and international patent filings, 40 patents issued, and a dozen spin-out ventures.

 - Biodesign’s contributions to the State’s workforce development include annual employment and training of more than 50 postdoctoral researchers and 300 undergraduate and graduate students who will go on to matriculate and enter the workforce.